The type of queue to use. Defaults to PriorityQueue.

 Once an event is emitted, all listeners attached to it at the

 time of emitting are called in order.
-This implies that anyremoveListener()
+This implies that anyremoveListener() or removeAllListeners() calls after emitting and before the last listener finishes execution

-in progress.
+will not remove them fromemit() in progress.
 Subsequent events behave as expected.

 const myEmitter = new MyEmitter();